Viralmaniar/viralmaniar.github.io/_pages/about.md

 ## Who am I?

 I am a passionate Senior Security Specialist based in Australia with over 14 years of hands-on experience in information security and risk management.
 My journey in cybersecurity has taken me through impactful roles at industry-leading organisations including Microsoft, RiskIQ, Cyware, KPMG, Ernst & Young, and most recently, UniSuper.
+Preemptive Cybersecurity

 Throughout my career, I have delivered comprehensive security consulting services across the APJ region, covering a wide range of areas such as infrastructure (both internal and external), application and API penetration testing, wireless security assessments, social engineering, red teaming, thick/thin client testing, and cloud architecture security reviews.
 My work has spanned numerous industries allowing me to adapt and thrive in diverse environments.